sabbir-of/home-test/README.md

     > npm run report
     >
-- Or If you want to run this in with github action then navigate to the actions tab open a build and click on the "Re-run all the jobs"
+- If you want to run this with GitHub Actions, navigate to the Actions tab, open a build, and click on "Re-run all jobs".
-    > Then view the updated report to [github pages](https://sabbir-of.github.io/playwright-report/)
+    > Then, you can view the updated report at [github pages](https://sabbir-of.github.io/PlaywrightReport/)
     >